Zero-Shot 3D Shape Correspondence: Experiments

 \subsection{Generalization to Other Datasets}

 To examine if our proposed approach generalizes to other datasets with highly unrelated shapes, we include some objects from the SHREC09 \cite{Godil2009SHREC2}, and 3D-CoMPaT \cite{Li20223DCC} datasets.
 We form pairs of shapes where the first item is from SNIS, and the second is from SHREC09 or 3D-CoMPaT.
 Figures \ref{fig:generalization} and \ref{fig:detailed} show these examples.
 Our method was able to produce plausible results when matching a human with a chair, where the legs were matched correctly, and the seat was matched to the rest of the human body.
-A horse was also matched to a tricycle, where the horse limbs were matched to the wheels, the head to the handle, and the tail to the seat.
-These examples demonstrate the high reasoning capabilities of our approach, even when the shape pairs are strongly unrelated.
-We provide more detailed qualitative examples in Figure~\ref{fig:detailed}.
+A horse was also matched to a tricycle, where the horse limbs were matched to the wheels, the head to the handle, and the tail to the seat. {We show in Figure \ref{fig:generalization2} examples where the pairs are from daily objects \cite{ShapeNet,Xiang_2020_SAPIEN}.
+These examples demonstrate the reasoning capabilities of our approach, even when the shape pairs are not related.} We provide more detailed qualitative examples in Figure~\ref{fig:detailed}.